 - Collect and investigate evidence to inform decision-making from a variety of sources and research methods.

 - Critically evaluate, select and apply appropriate tools, techniques and frameworks to assist in the design of behaviour change interventions.

 - Design an evaluation framework to assess the impact of behaviour change interventions.

 - Understand the role of behavioural science in policy and practice.

-Consider registering for the September intake of the Applying Behavioural Science to Create Change and/or talk to us if you are looking for more bespoke training for your organisation.
+Consider registering for the next intake and/or talk to us if you are looking for more bespoke training for your organisation.